EwanXiong/ewanxiong/README.md

 ### Hi there 👋
-🔭 I'm a Bioinformatics Engineer working at [Dynamic Biosystems](http://www.dynamic-biosystems.com/).
+🔭 I'm a Bioinformatics Engineer.
 🌱 I have research experience both in Bioinformatic and Experimental fields.
-Single cell data analysis is one of my specialties.
+Two years experience in Single cell data analysis.
 😄 I'm keen to apply bioinformatic methdology to elucidate the mechanisms of dieases.
 ⚡ Data Visualization and tools development are also interested.